Total time: 2 1/2 hours

-- The egg mixture was added to the flour mixture and combined using a dough hook on medium low speed.
-This dough was very sticky and so lent itself better to mixing with the dough hook than by hand.
+- The egg mixture was added to the flour mixture and mixed using a dough hook on medium low speed.
+This dough will be very sticky and so lends itself better to mixing with the dough hook than by hand.
 I allowed to mixer to run for 10 minutes until the dough looked smooth and elastic.

 - I added the butter to the dough with the mixer running and let the mixer knead the dough until smooth and shiny again.

-- The dough left to rise for an hour and a half until doubled in size.
+- The dough was allowed to rise for an hour and a half until doubled in size.

 - Once doled out, the dough was allow to rise again until molds were filled nearly to the top.